trevorkwan/Generalized-Linear-Modeling-Project-STAT-538A/README.md

-# STAT538A Final Project Generalized Linear Modeling -- Report
+# STAT538A Final Project Generalized Linear Modeling

 **Investigating factors that influence the income of the citizens in US**